birdglove2/guildfi-assignment/README.md

 - Schema and example of tables storing data

-  There are 3 users: A, B, and C.
+  Suppose there are 3 users: A, B, and C.

   - User A connect with wallet WA01
   - User B connect with wallet WB02
   - User C connect with wallet WC03

+  After that

-  Suppose User A transfers 200 GEM to User B, which then transaction TX1 occurs, and User C transfer 100 GEM to User A, which then transaction TX2 occurs.
+  - User A transfers 200 GEM to User B --> returning TX1 hash
+  - User C transfers 100 GEM to User A --> returning TX2 hash

   Tables will look like this